Data Protection Policy

 a.
 Personal information / about the registrant – so we can speak with the winner of the grants and contact them directly.

 b.
-Company information – So we can authenticate the application based on the criteria set by Vitesse Media Plc.
+Company information – So we can authenticate the application based on the criteria set by Bonhill Group Plc.

 c.
 Qualifying questions – these are part of the terms of the grant application to help our sponsors provide relevant opportunities on any follow up conversations they are entitled to have with the participant.